Calamari/boost-movehub/README.md

 ## Getting started

 First things first.
 Movehub devices are controlled via Bluetooth Low Energy (BLE).
 This library uses [noble](https://github.com/noble/noble) as abstraction for this.
 It is highly adviced to quickly read their `README` file just to understand the prerequisites.
-Since BLE advertisment needs root rights, it is also nice to grant node the rights to this, so you do not have to run your scripts with sudo.
+Since BLE advertisement needs root rights, it is also nice to grant node the rights to this, so you do not have to run your scripts with sudo.
 See [here how it’s done](https://github.com/noble/noble#running-without-rootsudo).

 ### High level run through the code